How to Make a SCOBY Hotel

 Large jar (we like the half gallon mason jars.)

-*Do not use cheesecloth.
-The weave is nowhere near tight enough and bugs will burrow and find their way into your SCOBY hotel.
+Tight weave breathable cloth (think coffee filters) and a rubber band.
+Do not use cheesecloth.
+The weave is nowhere near tight enough and bugs will burrow into your brew.

 Sweet tea

-Strong starter from your last batch
+1-2 cups strong starter from your last batch of kombucha